Anshi321/Anshi321/README.md

 - 🚀 **Preparing for upcoming Hackathons**
 - 🌍 **Actively exploring Open Source contributions**
 - 📊 **Building projects in Data Science using Python**
-- 💡 **Interested in AI, Machine Learning, and real-world problem solving**
 - 🧠 **Always learning new technologies and improving coding skills**

 ## 🌐 Socials: